PaddlePaddle/Paddle/doc/fluid/design/concepts/lod_tensor.md

    3  2+3 4+5 1+9 2+10 3+12
 ```

-so we know that the first sentence is from word 0 to word 3, and the second sentence from work 3 to word 5.
+so we know that the first sentence is from word 0 to word 3, and the second sentence from word 3 to word 5.

 Similarly, the lengths in the top level LoD